 NHS Funded Nursing Care (also referred to as Registered Nursing Care Contribution) is a benefit paid by the NHS to those who do not qualify for freeNHS Continuing Healthcare but are deemed to need nursing care as opposed to just residential care.
 It is intended to cover the extra cost of the nursing care that a resident receives in a nursing home providing you have been formally assessed as needing nursing care.
 It is not paid if you simply chose to move into a nursing home without any formal assessment.
 It is however paid regardless of whether you are deemed to have to pay for your own care or are being funded by the Local Authority.

 Funded Nursing Care is also sometimes referred to as Registered Nursing Care Contribution.
-Since July 2016 it is £156.25 per week in England (2016/17) and is only paid to help cover the extra cost of nursing so if you are deemed as a self-funder, you will still remain responsible for paying the cost of your own accommodation, board and personal care, although people with limited income and capital may get funding from the Local Authority see Will I need to pay for my own care.
+It is only paid to help cover the extra cost of nursing so if you are deemed as a self-funder, you will still remain responsible for paying the cost of your own accommodation, board and personal care, although people with limited income and capital may get funding from the Local Authority see Will I need to pay for my own care.

 Unlike NHS Continuing Healthcare, which can be paid in any setting, NHS Funded care or Registered Nursing Care Contribution is not payable if you continue to reside at home, or in a residential care home.